aaaaaaaaaaalex/company-website/README.md

 ## This is a company website project

+### Technical note
+This project used React 19, Next 15 with app router, along with useActionState.

 ### Styling
-This project uses Panda CSS library, implementation CSS-in-JS.
+This project used Panda CSS library, implementation CSS-in-JS.
 Attention!
 CSS-in-JS as a concept is deprecated.
 More info [there](https://opencollective.com/styled-components/updates/thank-you).

 ### Deploy
-add package-lock.json to the repository so that the command "npm ci" works
+Add package-lock.json to the repository so that the command "npm ci" works.